 Virtual Reality (VR) is slowly but surely taking over the tech world.
 Even Mark Zuckerberg has invested billions of dollars in making the metaverse a reality.
 However, the metaverse might take a few years to get here.
-You can try out some of the best VR headsets to see what the virtual world offers.
+Until then, try out some of the best VR headsets to see what the virtual world offers.

-Many VR headsets are available right now, coming from major and lesser-known brands.
+Many VR headsets are available on the market right now, coming from major and lesser-known brands.
 These companies are also actively working on new VR headsets that will launch in the foreseeable future.
-However, today we will be focusing on Meta Quest 2, Valve Index, PSVR, HTC Vive Pro 2, HP Reverb G2, and more.
+However, today we will be focusing on Meta Quest 2, Pico 4, Valve Index, PSVR, HTC Vive Pro 2, HP Reverb G2, and more.

 Formerly known as the Oculus Quest 2, this product is arguably the best VR headset.
 The Meta Quest 2 is different from all the other VR headsets as it does not require a high-end PC.
 It is a standalone VR headset capable of running VR games and applications natively.